Aamir-97/Aamir-97/README.md

 👋 Hi, I’m Mohamed Shafeek Aamir ali @Aamir-97
-🧑‍💻 Working as a Software Engineer at Kingslake.
+🧑‍💻 Working as a Software Engineer @ Anywhere.
-🌱 I’m a graduate of Information Systems at the University of Colombo School of Computing.
-Sri Lanka.
+📖 Graduate from the University of Colombo, in Information Systems.
+Pursuing a Master of Computer Science.
-👀 I’m interested in a Web application or Java application development.
+💻 I’m interested in a Web application and Mobile application development.
-💞️ I’m looking to collaborate on free and open-source projects and University Projects.
+  Looking to explore the world with end of oppertunity and welcome for startups.
+💞️ Love in work life balance.
 📫 You can reach me by email: msaamirali123@gmail.com or Tel: +94 76 892 12 88

 <!---
 Aamir-97/Aamir-97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to view your changes.
 --->